Students must know how to ask questions, seek

 This is a continuation of U.S. history from the Gilded Age to the present.
 Political and economic development and the modernization of the United States are emphasized.
 Major topics include industrialization, imperialism, progressivism, the Great Depression, the World Wars; the Cold War; and the Civil Rights Movement.
 The required sequence of the two electives prepares students for the SAT subject test in United States history.

 This course is taught as an introductory-level college course.
 Students are challenged to read and write intensively, with understanding and skill.
+They must be facile with both facts and ideas.
 Much self-discipline and dedication is required to stay abreast of the daily assignments, review regularly and prepare a substantial research paper.
-Students must be facile with both facts and ideas.
-The course culminates with the Advanced Placement U.S. History examination.
+Students take this course to prepare for the Advanced Placement Examination in United States History.

 This course introduces students to the institutions and procedures of the American political system, the roles of the three branches of the federal government, the operation of state and local systems and the interrelationship of government at its various levels.
-This course culminates with the Advanced Placement United States Government and Politics examination.
+Students take this course to prepare for the Advanced Placement Examination in United States Government and Politics.

 This discussion-based course looks at the African-American journey towards emancipation.
 Beginning with the early stages of enduring slavery, Jim Crow, and full citizenship by the 1960s, the course analyzes the emergence of African-American religion, literature, poetry, music, and art.
 Students critique this journey through the lens of literary works by Ellison and Morrison, the music of Tupac Shakur, conversations regarding the Harlem Renaissance, and the rise of “black is beautiful” during the 1960s as well as a field trip to the African-American History Museum in Boston.